ArsenicSoup/arsenic-logger/README.md

 ## Summary

 Simple, easy to read log statements with stack trace in Node.js.
 There are a few other great loggers out there for Node.js, the inspiration to create our own was mainly driven by the need for both a stack trace and a colorized and easy to read output.

-## Coming Soon

-Output to a remote logging service hosted by arsenic soup

 ## Installation